 Watch Richard Barry's 2021 talk on future proofing MCU devices.

-The FreeRTOS download contains the source code for all the FreeRTOS ports, and
+The FreeRTOS download contains the source code for all the FreeRTOS ports, so

 See the Source Code Organization